fwmechanic/k_edit/README.md

 ========

 K is heavily based upon Microsoft's M editor (released as M.EXE for DOS, and MEP.EXE for OS/2 and Windows NT), which was first released, and which I first started using in 1988.
-[According to a member of the original Windows NT development team](http://blogs.msdn.com/b/larryosterman/archive/2009/08/21/nineteen-years-ago-today-1990.aspx):
+[According to a member of the 1990 Windows "NT OS/2" development team](http://blogs.msdn.com/b/larryosterman/archive/2009/08/21/nineteen-years-ago-today-1990.aspx):

 > Programming editor -- what editor will we have?
 Need better than a simple
 > system editor (Better than VI!)
 [They ended up with "M", the "Microsoft